Feds Say You’re Addicted To Pot, But They’re Addicted To Cash

 A report published by SAMHSA indicates nearly six of 10 individuals “enrolled in drug treatment for marijuana” were forced there by the criminal justice system (I’d suspect the actual number is even higher).

-The criminal justice system is the largest single source of referrals to the substance abuse treatment system, according to SAMHSA.
+The criminal justice system is the largest single source of referrals to the substance abuse rehab system, according to SAMHSA.
 The majority of these referrals come from parole and probation offices, i.e., parolees and probationers who fail urinalysis tests because they smoked a little weed.

 The Myth of Marijuana’s “Serious Consequences”Any serious and impartial study of the adverse effects of marijuana use almost immediately runs into one striking and unavoidable fact: It’s glaringly apparent that marijuana’s potential negative effects are minor when compared to those of legal drugs such as opiates (physically habit-forming and capable of causing overdose deaths), alcohol (same on both counts) and tobacco.